fandreuz/open-data-repository-server/presentation/slides.md

 ### Preservation
 - Datasets are assumed to be immutable
-- More complex implementation may leverage database redundancy and partitioning for additional safety
+- Possible improvements: leveraging database redundancy and partitioning for additional safety

 ### Access
 - Access is guaranteed via RESTful API